"Ultimately, I’m not unaware of the drop" – 5 lessons learned from blind climber Jesse Dufton

 For many people, loss of sight might spell the end of hope for any fledgling climbing career (Image credit: Molly Dufton)

-“When you’re born with something like a visual impairment, you don’t know what you’re missing, so you don’t know that it’s not normal,” supplies Dufton to explain his perseverance in a sport many of us would assume a keen sense of sight would be required for.
+“When you’re born with something like a visual impairment, you don’t know what you’re missing, so you don’t know that it’s not normal.”

-Dufton attended the University of Bath, where he followed in his father’s footsteps and joined the mountaineering club, taking up alpine and ice climbing and finding a network of climbing friends that he continues to climb with today, learning to rely on their support while his eyesight continued to deteriorate.
-Make no mistake, however, Dufton’s climbing career isn’t just hanging out at the wall with friends.
+Not knowing what he was missing helped Dufton gain independence.
+He left home after school and attended the University of Bath, where he followed in his father’s footsteps and joined the mountaineering club.
+He took up alpine and ice climbing, finding a network of climbing friends that he continues to climb with today, learning to rely on their support while his eyesight continued to deteriorate.

 Jesse Dufton climbing Boughfell, Greenland